-This graph is based on a single person living alone and a married/de facto couple living together from the age of entitlement to NZ Super, currently age 65.
+This graph is based on a single person living alone and a married/de facto couple living together from the age of entitlement to NZ Super age 65 using the NZ Superannuation rates from 1 April 2018.
 The weekly net income amounts for each salary level are based on the current applicable personal tax rates.

 No two stories are alike.
 Whether as a sounding board, providing specific advice or simply someone to talk to, we are here to help.